Defending Petit Theft Charges in Stuart FL

 By Christian Van Riper, Criminal Defense Attorney, Van Riper & Nies Attorneys, PA

 Being arrested for petit theft in Stuart, Florida, can feel overwhelming.
-Even though it is classified as a misdemeanor, a conviction can have long-lasting consequences, including a permanent criminal record, difficulty obtaining employment, and even immigration complications for non-citizens.
+Even though it is classified as a misdemeanor and not a felony like grand theft, a conviction can have long-lasting consequences, including a permanent criminal record, difficulty obtaining employment, and even immigration complications for non-citizens.
 If you or a loved one has been charged, it is important to understand both the legal process and your rights.

 Understanding Petit Theft in Florida

 Under Florida law, petit theft (Fla.
 Stat.
-Section 812.014) generally involves unlawfully taking property valued at less than $750.
+Section 812.014), sometimes known as petty theft, generally involves unlawfully taking property valued at less than $750.
 Depending on the value of the alleged theft and prior convictions, petit theft may be charged as a first-degree or second-degree misdemeanor.
 There are two degrees: Petit theft in the 2nd degree for property under $100 (2nd degree misdemeanor with up to 60 days jail time and fines up to $500) and petit theft in the first degree for property between $100 and $749 (a first degree misdemeanor with up to 1 year in jail).
-If you have a prior theft conviction, the charge may be upgraded to a first degree misdemeanor.
+If you have a prior theft conviction, the charge may be upgraded to a first-degree misdemeanor.

 Defense Strategies in Petit Theft Cases